Altinn/altinn-studio-docs/content/architecture/deployment/altinn-studio-apps/_index.md

 ### API Proxy
 API Proxy is needed for controlling credentials and outbound firewall rules from the platform.
 This might be handled by the API Managment software.
+Needs Analyzis

 ### API Management
-The platform requires API management software to handle SLA ++
+The platform requires API management software to handle SLA ++.
+Needs Analyzis